anand1982/MV2TA2Net-MDC4Net-TA-2/README.md

 If you use this code, please cite:

-Anand Kumar Jain and Neeta Nain, "Lightweight Attention-Enhanced Convolutional Learning Framework for Multi-Class Plant Disease Classification Across Diverse Crops", submitted to Pattern Analysis and Applications.
+Jain, Anand Kumar, and Neeta Nain, "Lightweight Attention-Enhanced Convolutional Learning Framework for Multi-Class Plant Disease Classification Across Diverse Crops", submitted to Pattern Analysis and Applications.

+## Others Related paper Citation

+Jain, Anand Kumar, and Neeta Nain.
+"Mdtacnet: Mobilenet-densenet and transformer attention hybrid network for multi-crop and multi-disease classification."
+International Conference on Computer Analysis of Images and Patterns.
+Cham: Springer Nature Switzerland, 2025.

 ---